Alejandromo125/3DPhysicsProject/README.md

 ## Game Features
 The game consists on an infinite road fuymed by a seamless teleport where you have to drive your chosen vehicle as fast as possible i order to complete 4 laps.
 Once completed, your final time score will appear on the window title banner.
-If you are too slow you will loose.
+If you are too slow and the music ends before you complete the 4 laps, you will loose.